Query Your Applications Using IRC

 !channels List all channels the bot is in

-!spam message Send message to all channels the bot is in
+!spam message Send a message to all channels

-The really interesting commands are the externals.
-Externals are called by starting a command with a question mark.
-You get to write external commands yourself and they can do anything you want.
+The really interesting part is external commands, triggered with a question mark prefix.
+You write these yourself, and they can do anything you want.

-Remember the configuration file had a cmdhandler value that I set to script/run?
-That's the first port of call for externals.
-I use this script to launch a router which loads and executes other commands stored in the scripts/ directory.
+Remember the cmdhandler config value I set to scripts/run?
+That's the entry point for externals.
+I use it to launch a router that loads and executes other command scripts from the scripts/ directory.

 #!/bin/bash